Judy Conner, Volunteer Publicist

 Admission free - $5 donation per dog is encouraged

-Located in an expansive, tree-lined neighborhood park, this fun day features contests, celebrities, demonstrations, dog-related vendors and services, kids activities.
+Located in an expansive, tree-lined neighborhood park, this fun day features contests, celebrities, demonstrations, low cost vaccines and $5 microchipping, dog-related vendors and services, a misting tent, and kids activities.
 Plus, dogs, lots of fun loving dogs.

 Bark in the Park is a fundraising event hosted by the Naglee Park neighborhood's Campus Community Association (CCA).
 All proceeds benefit the CCA, Humane Society Silicon Valley and San Jose Animal Care Center.